A Catalogue of Galactic Supernova Remnants: Documentation

-one less than in the previous version; four remnants have been added, detailed listings, plus notes on many possible or probable remnants.
-For each remnant in the catalogue the following parameters are given.
-In the detailed listings, for each remnant, notes on a
+(which is nine more than in the previous version; fourteen remnants have references in the detailed listings, plus notes on many possible or probable remnants.
+For each remnant in the catalogue the following In the detailed listings, for each remnant, notes on a